bevyengine/rfcs/rfcs/51-animation-composition.md

 transition case, this is a persistent blend and is not driven by time but by gameplay design.

-Each clip has its on assigned time.
+Each clip has its own assigned time.
 Some clips can advance faster or slower than others.
 This allows more fine grained control over individual animations than using the global time scaling feature to speed up or slow down animations.
 This can be tied to some gameplay element to produce more believable effects.
 For